This article was reviewed and updated on August 11, 2020

 There are different balloon mortgage loan structures that borrowers can choose from depending on their unique needs.
 Some of the most popular include:

-- No monthly payments, but a single lump-sum balloon payment due at the end of the loan term, including the loan amount and all of the interest.
+- No monthly payments, but a single lump-sum balloon payment due at the end of the loan term, including the balloon amount and all of the interest.

 - Monthly payments of interest only with the full loan value due at the end of the term.

-An online mortgage calculator can help give a rough idea for monthly payments based on the type of structure you choose and the value of your property.
+Online mortgage financial calculators can help give a rough idea for monthly payments based on the type of structure you choose and the value of your property.

 What Are Balloon Mortgage Rates?

-Currently, mortgage rates for a traditional 15- or 30-year fixed-rate loan are a little below 4%.
-A 15-year adjustable rate mortgage and a 5/1 adjustable rate mortgage (where interest is fixed for the first 5 years of the loan and then it has an adjustable rate for the duration) presently have interest rates hovering around 3%.
+Currently, mortgage APRs for a traditional 15- or 30-year fixed-rate home loan are between 2.75 and 3.39%.
+A 15-year adjustable-rate mortgage and a 5/1 adjustable-rate mortgage (where interest is fixed for the first 5 years of the loan and then it has an adjustable rate for the duration) presently are between 2.8 and 3.95%.

 Balloon mortgage rates are also generally in the 3% range, though some hard money lenders may charge up to double the market rate depending on your financial situation and their preferred lending policies.
 Hard money lenders may also charge 1-2 points on your loan as an origination fee.
 Each point is equivalent to 1% of the loan amount.
 Consult an online mortgage calculator for real-time rate information.

 For the most part, a balloon mortgage will have a lower interest rate than a conventional mortgage.
-Balloon mortgage rates are about the same as an adjustable-rate mortgage without any ambiguity concerning future payment.
-Whether the lower monthly payments are worth it will depend on your personal plans and tolerance for risk.
+Balloon mortgage rates are about the same as an adjustable-rate mortgage without any ambiguity concerning future payments.
+Whether the lower monthly payments are worth it will depend on your personal plans and tolerance for risk, as well as your ability to manage that large payment at the end of your loan term.

 Pros of Balloon Mortgages